-If you really can’t pay in full, though, there are some legitimate tax debt relief options out there.
+If you really can’t pay in full, though, there are many tax debt relief options out there.
 Using one can help you get right with the IRS or with your state or local revenue agency.
 It may involve tweaking payment plans to allow you to get caught up or, under limited circumstances, reducing or forgiving your tax debt.

 Can You Consolidate Tax Debt?

 If you’re consolidating other debts by taking out a lower-interest loan, you can most likely include your tax debt in that consolidation loan.
 Of course, you should check to make sure the loan has lower interest than your tax debt does.
-If that proves to be the case, and consolidating makes sense otherwise, it might be worth it to simplify your financial life in this way.
+If that proves to be the case, and consolidating makes sense otherwise, it might be worth it to simplify your financial life in this way

 Can Tax Debt Be Included in a Chapter 7 Bankruptcy?